-ASU 2021-10 was issued in November 2021 to increase the transparency of government assistance to business entities.
-The ASU adds new disclosure requirements for transactions with government that are accounted for using a grant or contribution accounting model by analogy.
+Effective January 1, 2022, we adopted Accounting Standards Update (ASU) 2021-10 on a prospective basis.
+The new standard was issued in November 2021 to increase the transparency of government assistance to business entities.
+The ASU adds new disclosure requirements for transactions with governments that are accounted for using a grant or contribution accounting model by analogy.
 The required disclosures include information about the nature of transactions, accounting policy applied, impacted financial statement line items and significant terms and conditions.
-ASU 2021-10 is effective January 1, 2022 and can be applied either prospectively or retrospectively with early adoption permitted.
-The adoption of ASU 2021-10 is not expected to have a material impact on our Consolidated Financial Statements.
+We have not identified any transactions within the scope of this ASU that would require additional disclosure in our consolidated financial statements.